 However, an affixed dental implant requires less overall maintenance.
 You can continue rinsing, brushing and flossing as you normally would.
 Dental implants also maintain healthy gums by preventing gingivitis and periodontitis, as there are no gaps from missing teeth that can attract and harbor harmful bacteria.

 Learn More About Dental Implants From 209 NYC Dental

-We can help you decide if implants are a potential replacement solution for your dental needs.
+Our warm, friendly professionals will help you decide if implants are a potential replacement solution for your dental needs.
 If you want to learn more about the benefits of dental implants, contact 209 NYC Dental by submitting our online form or calling 212-355-2290 today.